bratpeki/modern-milkytracker-guide/docs/trackerBasics.md

 | D#4 | .1 | .. | ... | ... | .. | .. | ... |
 ```

-You can consider them as two-dimensional array, or matrix, of musical data.
+You can consider them as two-dimensional arrays, or matricies, of musical data.

 ### Songs